noriakis/software/docs/stana/06-analysis.md

     	f2=ggkegg::node_numeric(getSlot(stana, "NMF")[[cand_species]]$W[,2])
     )

-ggraph(pp, layout="manual", x=x, y=y)+
+gg <- ggraph(pp, layout="manual", x=x, y=y)+
     geom_node_rect(aes(fill=f1, xmin=xmin, xmax=x, filter=type=="ortholog"))+
     geom_node_rect(aes(fill=f2, xmin=x, xmax=xmax, filter=type=="ortholog"))+
     scale_fill_gradient(low="blue",high="pink", name="abundance")+
     overlay_raw_map() +
+    stamp("ko:K00789")+
     theme_void()
+gg
 ```

 <img src="06-analysis_files/figure-html/ggkegg-1.png" width="672" />

-In this map, we can find interesting findings like one of the enzymes AdoMet synthetase (2.5.1.6), is enriched in the factor 2, and the factor 2 is elevated in HD.
+In this map, we can find interesting findings like one of the enzymes AdoMet synthetase (2.5.1.6, indicated in red rectangle), is enriched in the factor 2, and the factor 2 is elevated in HD.
 The corresponding enzyme is reported to be in relation to the hemodialysis ([Loehrer et al. 1998.](https://doi.org/10.1093/ndt/13.3.656)).
 The results suggest the library and function can link the intra-species diversity and clinical factors in the R environment.

 Finally, the results can be exported to the interactive inspection by `exportInteractive` function.